About Persephone

 • reference genomic sequence(s) (from FASTA or GENBANK formats)

-• linkage groups (CSV or tab-delimited files)
+• linkage groups (CSV or tab-delimited files) with marker positions in cM

 • marker tracks – features with a name and position on the genome, can be large regions (CSV or tab-delimited files)